asiajcrew/Portfolio/README.md

-# Portflio
+# My Portflio

-## Challenge-2

-* Portoflio that contains name, photo/ avatar, and work history
+* This portoflio is a display of my recent web development work.
+It also conatins a bio andmy contact info.
-* Needs to contain navigation links in the header that direct user to the corresponding part of the web page
+* Click on the links in the header to navigate to the corresponding part of the web page.
-* Work history sections needs to contain links that direct user to deployed webisite
+* Recent work images are links that will direct the user to the deployed web page.
-* First application photo in work history needs to be bigger than other application photos
-* Website needs to be responsive
+* Website is responsive and will load on mobile screens with a max width of 680px.